logo

 Genetic testing provides valuable information, but only when backed by rigorous clinical evidence.
 Clinical validation is the process that confirms a genetic test’s ability to accurately predict, diagnose, or understand the development of a disease or condition.
 Without this validation, test results can lead to misleading or harmful outcomes.

-Unfortunately, in the cases of EJSCA, PSSM type 2, and roan coloring, the genetic markers associated with these conditions have not yet undergone the clinical testing needed to validate them.
+Unfortunately, in the cases of EJSCA, and PSSM type 2, the genetic markers associated with these conditions have not yet undergone the clinical testing needed to validate them.
 While research is ongoing, Etalon believes in proven research done through robust, peer-reviewed clinical studies prior to offering tests for colors, traits, or conditions.

 Genetic Testing for Equine Juvenile Spinocerebellar Ataxia (EJSCA)